PTX-Interface-Specification/ptx-specification/README.md

 - Public transport authorities (PTAs) and regulators
 - C-ITS OBU vendors
 - ITCS or AVL system vendors
-- Integrators, engineering consultancies, and ITS suppliers
+- Integrators, engineering consultancies

 The goal of PTX is to define a stable, interoperable interface so that:

-- OBUs and IBISs from different vendors are interoperable.
+- OBUs and IBISs from different vendors are interoperable
-- Implementations share a common, versioned set of messages and semantics.
+- Implementations share a common, versioned set of messages and semantics
-- Changes to the specification are discussed openly and applied consistently.
+- Changes to the specification are discussed openly and applied consistently

 For a summary of expected benefits to operators and procurement, see [BENEFITS.md](BENEFITS.md).

 ## Scope

-This repository will contain:
+This repository contains:

-- The **human-readable specification** documents.
+- The **human-readable specification** documents
-- The **Protobuf schemas** of PTX messages, from which JSON is generated.
+- The **Protobuf schemas** of PTX messages, from which JSON is generated
-- The **authoritative JSON Schemas** for PTX messages exchanged on the wire.
+- The **authoritative JSON Schemas** for PTX messages exchanged on the wire
-- Supporting information, and possibly tools and scripts.
+- Supporting information, and possibly tools and scripts

 ## Governance

 The specification is edited and maintained by a group of maintainers from the participating companies.
+The maintainers are listed under "Contact Persons" within the specification.

 ## Evolution